ShaunFeldman/Data-Analysis-on-Netflix/README.md

 # Data-Analysis-on-Netflix
-A simple analysis on data from Netflix movies and Tv Shows
+A simple analysis on data from Netflix movies/shows